-Google uses its machine learning algorithms and historic flights status data to predict flight delays.
-While the results are not always accurate due to limited amount of information collected, the predictions will become better as more data is analysed.
+Google uses its machine learning algorithms and historic flight status data to predict flight delays.
+While the results are not always accurate due to the limited amount of information collected, the predictions will become better as more data is analyzed.
 For now, the company is 80% sure about its predictions, and it’s still better than nothing.
 To check out if your flight is delayed, just search for your flight number or flight route, and you’ll get the details in results.

 Don’t trust algorithms?
 No worries, you can always check the status of your flight yourself at numerous flight trackers, such as flightaware.com or flightradar24.com, which provide a live feed of airborne planes from across the globe.
 Just type in your flight information and you’ll be able to see its status, and more importantly, where your aircraft is now.

 While knowing that your flight will be late is handy, you shouldn’t forget to make your check-in on time.
 According to Marius Stonkus, CEO of flight compensation company Skycop, failing to do so might cost you your compensation.

 “If you haven’t completed your check-in at least 45 minutes in advance of your scheduled departure, the airline is not required to pay out your compensation, even if the flight’s late for more than 3 hours.
 That might mean a loss of up to €600. – Marius Stonkus explained. – So even if your flight is not on time, make sure you’ve checked in.”